-Sure, traditionalists might tell you that decorating a small room in dark colors is right up there on the home decor faux pass scale with woodchip walls, but done right, it can create an altogether cozy atmosphere, making that space feel like your own secret, inner-sanctuary.
+Sure, traditionalists might tell you that decorating a small room in dark colors is right up there on the home decor faux pass scale with woodchip walls, but done right, it can create an altogether cozy atmosphere, making that small space feel like your own secret, inner-sanctuary.

 Again, using different textures and shades will be effective here, especially if you think carefully about which walls you want to paint dark.

-Keeping the window wall a lighter color will trick the mind into seeing that whole wall as a light source, still keeping the illusion of a lighter space while at the same time allowing you to get creative with a deeper, darker palette.
+Keeping the window wall a lighter color will trick the mind into seeing that whole wall as a light source, still keeping the illusion of a lighter small space while at the same time allowing you to get creative with a deeper, darker palette.